jandejongh/jinstrument/README.md

 ## Status/Log [20220209 - v0.8]

+Most important changes:
+- HP-3325B Function Generator -> beta.
+- HP-3457A Digital MultiMeter -> beta.
+- Configuration Framework.

+New instruments are the HP-3457A Digital MultiMeter and the HP-3325B Function Generator, more or less completing support for my personally-owned DC/LF instruments (except for the HP-54502A Digitizing Oscilloscope and the HP-6050A DC Load Mainframe).
+Work on these instruments is more or less finished by now.

 ### Beta [Target met for V1.0 Release]:
 - HP-3325B Function Generator [complete except arbitrary waveform and memory functions]
 - HP-3457A Digital Multimeter [almost complete]